Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     large volume of changes.
 Additionally, **guidance** is provided to the group ensuring members are following a consistent and uniform commit structure.

-A software engineer demonstrates the mastery of this technical skill at the E level by engaging with the team to determine an appropriate commit scheme and structure (e.g. action-content-file or equally descriptive format), consistently adhering to said structure, and adding commit descriptions if deemed necessary (e.g. Adding a list of feature additions / changes / removals or rationale for said actions).
+A software engineer demonstrates the mastery of this technical skill at the
+:sunglasses: level by engaging with the team to determine an appropriate commit scheme and structure (e.g. action-content-file or equally descriptive format), consistently adhering to said structure, and adding commit descriptions if deemed necessary (e.g. Adding a list of feature additions / changes / removals or rationale for said actions).